How to setup WooCommerce Subscriptions? (2021 Guide)

 Finally, activate the plugin and go to the WooCommerce Subscription settings.

-2. Configure your subscription settings
+2. Configure the WooCommerce Subscriptions settings

 WooCommerce Subscriptions is setup to automatically run your customer’s payment method every billing interval (i.e. every day, every week, every month, every year).
+Unless a customer’s credit card is declined, payments will continue to run without the need for customers to re-add their payment method.
+A major time saver!

 Finally, Save changes.